-No. You can make your own will in California, using Nolo's do-it-yourself online will or will software.
-You may, however, want to consult a lawyer in some situations; for example, if you suspect your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+No. You can make your own will in California, using a reputable service like Nolo's Quicken WillMaker & Trust.
+However, you may want to consult a lawyer in some situations.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 Yes.
 In California, you can use your will to name an executor who will ensure that the provisions in your will are carried out after your death.
-Nolo's will software and online will produces a letter to your executor that generally explains what the job requires.
+Nolo's Quicken WillMaker can produce a letter to your executor that generally explains what the job requires.
 If no executor is named, the probate court will appoint someone to take on the job of winding up your estate.

 In California, you revoke or change may your will at any time.
 You revoke your will by:

 If you and your spouse divorce or your marriage is annulled, any gift you gave your spouse in the will and any provision that named your spouse as an executor or trustee is automatically revoked unless your will expressly says otherwise.
 Cal.
 Prob.
 Code § 6122.

 If you need to make changes to your will, it's best to revoke it and make a new one.
 However, if you have only very simple changes to make, you could add an amendment to your existing will—this is called a codicil.
 In either case, you will need to finalize your changes with the same formalities you used to make your original will (see above).